Protect Yourself Online

 A continuing and growing threat emerges when myPay account owners enters their Login ID and password on computers that are compromised with malware or connected through public Wi-Fi networks.
-Sometimes users log onto their email accounts that that email address is stolen, allowing thieves to attempt to access myPay by using the email password.
+Sometimes users log onto their email accounts and the email address has been compromised, allowing thieves to access myPay by using the email password..
 Of course, when that doesn’t work many of these online criminals can run programs that try a wide variety of commonly-used passwords to see if those will get them into the owner’s vital financial and personal information.

 You have to be smarter because they’re getting smarter

 Scammers have been using tried-and-true methods to get your money for years.
 Ever hear of a Fiancée scam?
 Targets are informed that a fee is necessary for DFAS to process paperwork providing a member’s fiancée with beneficiary status should anything happen while serving in the military.
 Yep, not everyone receiving the emails fits the profile (some are married) but the scammers figure that if they get one person to bite out of thousands, it is worth it.

 Now, with a pandemic affecting millions of lives around the world, the ingenious “marketeers” have developed multiple ways to separate you from your money and security.
 Offers of cut-rate merchandise and services, prize deliveries from well-known contests (and some you may never had heard of), official-sounding charitable or government organizations are some of the methods used to “hook” people into providing information, sending money or opening their accounts for these thieves.